 - Is able to make informed and responsible decisions regarding the Great Lakes and the resources of their watershed.

-- For more information about the Great Lakes Literacy Principles, see: Great Lakes Literacy
+- For more information about the Great Lakes Literacy Principles, see: Center for Great Lakes Literacy